-The AAMVA (American Association of Motor Vehicle Administrators) is the governing body regulating driver’s license documents.
-According to AAMVA standards, the background for driver’s license photos is stated as, “Background.
+AAMVA is the governing body regulating driver’s license documents.
+According to AAMVA standards, the background for driver’s license photos is defined as: “Background.
 A uniform light blue color or white background shall be used to provide a contrast to the face and hair.
-Note: Preference is for uniform light blue color, such as Pantone 277 (though the specific Pantone color is not a requirement – a uniform light blue color or white background is a requirement”.
+Note: Preference is for uniform light blue color, such as Pantone 277 (though the specific Pantone color is not a requirement – a uniform light blue color or white background is a requirement)”.
 (American Association of Motor Vehicle Administrators)

 An example photo from a driver’s license is shown in Figure 3.